 What to visit: The Alcazaba, Gibralfaro Castle and Roman Theatre are the most important archaeological sites in the city.
 Also don’t miss La Farola (for spectacular views), Malaga’s Cathedral, Parque de Malaga, and CAC Malaga (Contemporary Art Centre).

 What to do: Take a walk through Pedregalejo Promenade.
-Take any of the buses on lines 11 or 34, which will take you to the Pedregalejo beaches to enjoy a sunny and peaceful day.
+Take any of the buses on lines 11 or 34, which will take you to the Pedregalejo beaches to enjoy a bit of sun.
 Try the most typical Malaga gastronomy, in its “chiringuitos” and restaurants next to the sea: anchovies, spinach, thin shells, fried malagueña…

-Less touristic: Malageños have the aperitivo before lunch so do it accordingly!
-Antigua Casa de Guardia is one of the places in every guide, but we suggest you try the sweet wines at La Odisea Vinos de Malaga, a bit less touristy.
-The decoration of the walls is like entering to a grandmothers’ house and travel to the past.
+Less touristy?
+Malageños have the aperitivo before lunch, so make sure you do too!
+Antigua Casa de Guardia is found in every guide book, but we suggest you try the sweet wines at La Odisea Vinos de Malaga, a bit less touristy.
+The decoration of the walls is like entering your grandmothers’ house and travelling back to the past.
 The wooden barrels contain different wines from Malaga.
 If you are not sure what to order, ask the waiters, who are mostly relatives of the grandmother who owns the house, and are always willing to help!

 Local tip: Montes de Málaga is a chain of hills about five kilometres far from the city and is a stunning location for hiking!